 Cost-Effective Lithium House Battery Charger

 If you don’t need an inverter onboard your boat, you can charge with this cost-effective Progressive Dynamics LiFePO4 Converter Charger that also includes a DC distribution panel for your DC loads.
 This version is specifically designed for lithium marine house batteries.

 The Progressive Dynamics LiFePO4 Converter Charger is 12 volt 80 amp yet weighs in at just over 5 pounds.
 The charger uses a 20 amp AC power cord and a special 20 amp outlet.

 Charging from Engine To House (Alternator Charging)

-For charging your house battery bank from the engine bank, also know as alternator charging, we recommend the Sterling Power Battery-to-Battery Charger.
+For charging your house battery bank from the engine bank, also known as alternator charging, we recommend the Sterling Power Battery-to-Battery Charger.